-Any member of your family who is age 16 to age 60 and not exempt must register for work as part of the SNAP application process and accept any suitable job offers.
-106 C.M.R. § 362.310.
-SNAP work registration rules are different from the ABAWD three-month time limit and ABAWD work rules.
-See What is the “ABAWD” 3-month time limit for childless adults age 18 to 50?
+Any member of your family who is between ages 16 and 60 – and not exempt – must register for work during the SNAP application process.
+106 C.M.R. §362.310.
+SNAP work registration rules are different from the ABAWD time limit and ABAWD work rules.
+See What is the “ABAWD” 3-month time limit for childless adults age 18 to 50 ?

 When you sign the SNAP application, you are also agreeing to register for work.
-This means that, unless you are exempt, you agree:
+This means that, unless you are exempt, you agree that:

 - You will not quit a job unless you have a good reason (“good cause”).
 This applies to jobs that are 30 hours per week or more.